cwi-swat/testing-dsls-with-dsls/README.md

 - to run an individual test.

 You can find different types of tests in the file that are divided into different sections.
 Below we detail three kinds of tests: static checking, dynamics semantics and syntax, and rendering.
 The syntax of each kind of test is explained using some examples (try them out by copy-pasting!).
-A number of concrete assignments is presented for you to enter in `yourtests.testql`.
+A number of concrete assignments is presented for you to enter in `yourtests.testql` (which includes some examples to immediately test).
 Feel free to come up with your own tests.

 ### Static checking tests